Project

 • Responses are cached, so that if your code had a bug and you run it again, it's faster and doesn't cost you anything

-• Easy to determin token usage and cost
+• Easy to determine token usage and keep track of cost

 • Template language for prompts (erb)

-• Tools for including files in the prompt and extracting them from the response
+• Tools for augmenting the prompt with files and data

 • Convenient handling of OpenAI "functions"